 Insurance that covers investors for denial of their I-526 petition

 Kurt Reuss: What criteria do you...

 Kurt: In EB-5 from January 2013 to 2015, the SEC received over 100 tips, complaints and referrals...

-The definition of material information is what a reasonable investor would consider important in the total mix of information so attorneys and their issuer clients need to make judgements about whether something has been omitted or whether something was misleading in the context of the total mix of information.
+The definition of 'material information' is what a reasonable investor would consider important in the total mix of investment information, so attorneys and their issuer clients need to make judgements about whether something has been omitted or whether something was misleading in the context of the total mix of information provided to potential investors.

-Examples of facts a reasonable investor might care about but that EB-5 investors might not ask about are the terms of a more senior loan, the terms of an inter-creditor agreement, the material provisions in a franchise agreement, who bears the risk of construction cost overruns and the credit-worthiness of any parties listed as guarantors.
-These are examples of facts that are not normally included in an EB-5 business plan but that are normally considered important to a reasonable investor in a real estate development project.
+Some examples of the facts that a reasonable investor might care about, but that EB-5 investors might not ask about, are the terms of a more senior loan, the terms of an inter-creditor agreement, the material provisions in a franchise agreement, the question of who bears the risk of construction cost overruns and the credit-worthiness of any parties listed as guarantors.
+These are examples of facts that are not normally included in an EB-5 business plan but are normally considered important to a reasonable investor in a real estate development project.